oricolmenares/tictactoe/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/oricolmenares/pen/PVVvxX.
+A short react tutorial creating an interactive tic-tac-toe.
+You can check it out at https://codepen.io/oricolmenares/pen/PVVvxX.